 Anastasia also worked with a client to lay the figurative groundwork for forming a 501(c)(3) in order to to acquire property for a legal services organization.

-“I enjoyed the dynamic of collaboratively working with a client to accompliIMG_1403sh a positive, tangible outcome.
+“I enjoyed the dynamic of collaboratively working with a client to accomplish a positive, tangible outcome.
 This and other projects gave me the opportunity to step into the wild world of tax research, a world in which I now feel much more at home.”

 Finally, Anastasia described that she was grateful for the opportunity to have done the “bread and butter” of affordable housing work-LIHTC transactions.
 She drafted a number of the documents that go into deals.